Complimentary Webinars Featuring Speakers of the NAMA CTW Show

 You know Big Data is supposed to be a big deal, now learn why: This session will review techniques and tools used by leading organizations - discover how to use real-time data to develop a strategic workforce plan, narrow in on key talent and drive your organization toward future success.

-Womack is a featured speaker at NAMA's upcoming CTW Show.
 As Vice President of Marketing and Branding at CareerBuilder, Womack directs the development of strategic marketing for the corporate marketing team and focuses on the recruitment needs of employers of all sizes.
 This includes overseeing business-to-business strategy including communications, advertising, promotions, events, research, e-commerce and customer experience.
+CareerBuilder’s Kassandra Barnes will be a featured speaker at this year’s CTW show.

 Effectively Handling An OSHA Inspection: How to Legally Protect Your Rights